DUTA protests at VC office against 'pattern of assistance'; to continue DU shut down | Education

 The Delhi University Teachers' Association on Tuesday held a protest at the vice chancellor's office, demanding withdrawal of the 'Pattern of Assistance' document and revocation of the appointment of senior administrative officers to 12 Delhi government-funded colleges of the varsity.
 The teachers' union also announced to continue the university shut down, which began on March 11, until their demands are met.

+The DUTA office bearers met the vice chancellor and submitted a memorandum listing out demands on issues relating to the 12 colleges.

-It had earlier alleged that through the 'Pattern of Assistance' document issued by the Directorate of Higher Education, the city government was attempting to ''find ways of disaffiliating them from Delhi University''.
+According to a statement released by the DUTA, the university has written to the Delhi government highlighting objections to the 'Pattern of Assistance' as it is against the rules and regulations of the university. ''The university has also objected to appointment of senior administrative officers to the colleges.
+In response to the demand that the executive council passes a resolution against 'Pattern of Assistance', the university promised to bring the matter to the executive council if the situation so warrants,'' it said.
+The DUTA had earlier alleged that through the 'Pattern of Assistance' document issued by the Directorate of Higher Education, the city government was attempting to ''find ways of disaffiliating them from the Delhi University''.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)